 Hampden-Sydney College complies with all federal regulations governing recipients of federal Title IV funds.
 Specific information regarding College refund policies is available in the Office of Financial Aid.
-Where federal regulations do not supersede, the following institutional policies apply: For voluntary withdrawals before matriculation, written notice must be presented to the Vice President for Business Affairs and Finance by the matriculation date.
-If written notice is received by the deadline, the tuition, fees, room rent, and board paid by the student or for the student's account from private resources (not including grant or loan funds from federal, state, or College financial-aid programs) will be refunded, less the \$300 advance deposit required of all newly-accepted students.
+Where federal regulations do not supersede, the following institutional policies apply:

+For voluntary withdrawals before matriculation, written notice must be presented to the Vice President for Business Affairs and Finance by the matriculation date.
+If written notice is received by the deadline, the tuition, room & board and comprehensive fee paid by the student or for the student's account from private resources (not including grant or loan funds from federal, state, or College financial-aid programs) will be refunded, less the \$300 advance deposit required of all newly-accepted students.

-For voluntary withdrawals after matriculation but before the first day of classes, 100% of tuition, room rent, and student activities and technology fees paid by the student or for the student's account from private resources (not including grant or loan funds from federal, state, or College financial-aid programs), will be refunded to those who deliver written notification of their withdrawal to the Vice President for Business Affairs and Finance or the Dean of Students during the period between the date of matriculation and the first day of classes.
-The following fees will not be refunded: \$300 advance deposit required of all newly-accepted students, the Orientation fee, and prorated board fees.
+For voluntary withdrawals after matriculation but before the first day of classes, 100% of tuition, room & board and Comprehensive Fee paid by the student or for the student's account from private resources (not including grant or loan funds from federal, state, or College financial-aid programs), will be refunded to those who deliver written notification of their withdrawal to the Vice President for Business Affairs and Finance or the Dean of Students during the period between the date of matriculation and the first day of classes.
+The following fees will not be refunded: \$300 advance deposit required of all newly-accepted students and prorated board fees.